2600hz/kazoo5/doc/announcements.md

 4. CouchDB

-    Upgrading will change the way Kazoo interacts with CouchDB (including deprecating using BigCouch and recommending CouchDB!).
+    Upgrading will change the way {% BRAND_NAME %} interacts with CouchDB (including deprecating using BigCouch and recommending CouchDB!).
 For most operations, nothing will be noticeably different.

 5. Authorizing-ID